All Episodes

 And it needs to be investigated.

-And they they wrote about it.
+And they wrote about it.

-Hookers, Ritz Carlton, Moscow peeing on Donald Trump's bed.
+Hookers, Ritz Carlton, Moscow, peeing on Donald Trump's bed.

 Not true, but people heard it.